chmerdon/GradientRobustMultiPhysics.jl/README.md

 ### Dependencies on other Julia packages:
-- ExtendableSparse
+- ExtendableSparse.jl
-- ExtendableGrids
+- ExtendableGrids.jl
-- ForwardDiff
+- ForwardDiff.jl
-- BenchmarkTools
+- BenchmarkTools.jl
+- Triangulate.jl (for grid generation in some examples)
-- PyPlot (to run most of the examples with plots)
+- PyPlot.jl (to run most of the examples with plots)